 10 Quick & Easy Home DIY Before Guests Arrive

 I never know how or where to place my window coverings.
-Thanks to this very simple rule, I made my windows look larger and let in more light.
-The key is to buy the right size curtain rod in the first place.
+Thanks to these very simple rules, I made my windows look larger and let in more light.
+The key is to buy the right size in the first place.
 Don’t be stingy and buy too small.
 Trust me you will regret it.

 2. Fill A Blank Wall With Fabric Wall Art